graphql/graphql-spec/spec/Section 6 -- Execution.md

   * Return {selectionSet}.

-### Errors and Non-Nullability
+### Handling Field Errors

+["Field errors"](#sec-Errors.Field-errors) are raised from a particular field during value resolution or coercion.
+While these errors should be reported in the response, they are "handled" by producing a partial response.

+Note: This is distinct from ["request errors"](#sec-Errors.Request-errors) which are raised before execution begins.
+If a request error is encountered, execution does not begin and no data is returned in the response.

-If an error is thrown while resolving a field, it should be treated as though the field returned {null}, and an error must be added to the {"errors"} list in the response.
+If a field error is raised while resolving a field, it is handled as though the field returned {null}, and the error must be added to the {"errors"} list in the response.

-If the result of resolving a field is {null} (either because the function to resolve the field returned {null} or because an error occurred), and that field is of a `Non-Null` type, then a field error is thrown.
+If the result of resolving a field is {null} (either because the function to resolve the field returned {null} or because a field error was raised), and that field is of a `Non-Null` type, then a field error is raised.
 The error must be added to the {"errors"} list in the response.

-If the field returns {null} because of an error which has already been added to the {"errors"} list in the response, the {"errors"} list must not be further affected.
+If the field returns {null} because of a field error which has already been added to the {"errors"} list in the response, the {"errors"} list must not be further affected.
 That is, only one error should be added to the errors list per field.